- 1. What is Selling Value not Price?

 It’s not what you charge it’s what you are worth.
 You must be able to demonstrate quantifiable success in what you do and focus the early sales conversations on this.

-7. 30 Ways to Position Yourself to Sell Value Rather Than Price
+7. 30 Ways to Position Yourself to Sell Value Not Price

 Often in Sales the problem you are faced with is not something you are doing wrong now but something you missed earlier on in the sales process.
 In Value Selling setting the scene and Positioning yourself and your company from the very start are vital.
 Are you Positioned as Luxury, Thought Leaders, or Premium versus Generalists and Low end suppliers?
 Buyers make judgements on you, your brand and your products in the first 3-5 seconds.
 So it’s important to set your position from the start – you never get a second chance to make a first impression.
 We have compiled a list of ways that Company’s and Reps can use to demonstrate value and position themselves when selling to your prospects and your customers.
 These ideas are in no particular order, and we’re not claiming the list is definitive, so please feel free to add your suggestions in the comments section at the end.